Using uv? Same names, same extras: `uv add` instead of `pip install`.

 • "raise" overshoots by one call — it’s post-flight.
 For a true ceiling, use "block".

-• Unpriced models are a USD blind spot (they record $0) — prefer a tokens= cap or add a rate. tokenguard warns once per model and counts them in unpriced_calls().
+• Unpriced models are a USD blind spot (they record $0) — use a tokens= cap, register a rate (prices.register_model_price, or prices.register_deployment(name, like=…) for an Azure deployment), or configure(on_unpriced="raise") to fail closed. tokenguard warns once per model and counts them in unpriced_calls().

 • State is in-process and module-global — ideal for a single worker.
 For multi-process, put durable spend through a sink rather than the in-memory aggregate.